alexovech/time-diff-module/README.md

 # Purpose

-Receives two lap-time values from independent stopwatches-triggered whenever each object crosses the finish-line sensor—then calculates their difference.
-It handles carries, corrects invalid BCD digits (>9) by adding 6, detects negative outcomes via the borrow flag, and re-inverts the result when necessary to display a valid absolute Δt.
-After processing, the final three-digit value is latched before the stopwatches reset and is driven to a seven-segment display, giving an immediate, race-style read-out of how far ahead or behind one competitor is.
+Receives two lap-time values from independent stopwatches triggered whenever each object crosses the LDR sensor and calculates their difference.
+It handles carries, detects negative outcomes via the borrow flag, and drives the result to a seven-segment display.
+Eventually, the module gives an immediate and precise read-out of how far ahead or behind one object is.